JerryFleming/PyDoc/library/stdtypes.rst

    statement: del
    builtin: len

-A :term:`mapping` object maps :term:`hashable` values to arbitrary objects.
+A :term:`映射` object maps :term:`可散列对象` values to arbitrary objects.
 Mappings are mutable objects.
 There is currently only one standard mapping type, the :dfn:`dictionary`.
 (For other containers see the built-in :class:`list`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.)

 A dictionary's keys are *almost* arbitrary values.
-Values that are not :term:`hashable`, that is, values containing lists, dictionaries or other mutable types (that are compared by value rather than by object identity) may not be used as keys.
+Values that are not :term:`可散列对象`, that is, values containing lists, dictionaries or other mutable types (that are compared by value rather than by object identity) may not be used as keys.
 Numeric types used for keys obey the normal rules for numeric comparison: if two numbers compare equal (such as ``1`` and ``1.0``)